ljaro/rdpmc/README.md

 ./instr23
 echo $?
 ```
-output 0 means that perf counters are not enabled, use `perf stat ./instr23 && echo $?`
+output 0 means that perf counters are not enabled, use `perf stat ./instr23`